Unity-Technologies/NativeRenderingPlugin/README.md

 * `PluginSource` is source code & IDE project files for the C++ plugin.
  	* `source`: The source code itself. `RenderingPlugin.cpp` is the main logic, `RenderAPI*.*` files contain rendering implementations for different APIs.
-	* `projects/VisualStudio2015`: Visual Studio 2015 project files for regular Windows plugin
+	* `projects/VisualStudio2022`: Visual Studio 2022 project files for regular Windows plugin
-	* `projects/UWPVisualStudio2015`: Visual Studio 2015 project files for Windows Store (UWP - Win10) plugin
+	* `projects/UWPVisualStudio2022`: Visual Studio 2022 project files for Windows Store (UWP) plugin
 	* `projects/Xcode`: Apple Xcode project file for Mac OS X plugin, Xcode 10.3 on macOS 10.14 was tested
 	* `projects/GNUMake`: Makefile for Linux
 	* `projects/EmbeddedLinux`: Windows .bat files to build plugins for different architectures
-* `UnityProject` is the Unity (2018.3.9 was tested) project.
+* `UnityProject` is the Unity (2023.1.15f1 was tested) project.
 	* Single `scene` that contains the plugin sample scene.